t3mpor4l/hello-world/README.md

 # hello-world
-Going through the GitHub tuts
+This repository is to assist in working through the GitHub tutorials.
 ### Using multiple headings
 GitHub will automatically create a TOC when it detects multiple ~~head things~~ headings.